-An associate may make an investment choice for the taxed components of their associate deferred benefit.
-The associate may choose between the Default Fund (which is the option that will apply from the operative time) and the Cash Investment Option.
+An associate may make an investment choice in respect of the taxed component of their associate preserved benefit.
+The associate may choose between the Default Fund (which is the option that will apply from the operative time) and a Cash Investment Option.
 A nomination to switch between investment options may be made at any time after the benefit has been split.
 Nominations received by the last Friday of the month will generally take effect on the following Wednesday.
-Visit csc.gov.au for more information about the cash investment option.
+See The facts about the Cash Investment Option for Preserved Benefit and Associate Members available at csc.gov.au for more information.